How To Share & Synchronize Research Data To Other Computers

 One of the best research tools that I’ve come across so far is a Firefox extension called Scrapbook.
 Basically, this tool acts as a filing cabinet for all of your digital research data.
 Whenever you find something interesting on the net, you could add it to your scrapbook, either by dragging and dropping, right clicking or using shortcut keys.

 We’ve discussed Scrapbook before.
-If want to get familiar with it, you could read Tina’s “Offline Browsing Anywhere Anytime ““ Part One” and my “7 Writing Addons for Turning Firefox into the Ultimate Writer’s Suite“.
+If want to get familiar with it, you could read Tina’s “Offline Browsing Anywhere Anytime – Part One .”

 One reader suggested Scrapbook+, a modification of Scrapbook with some improvements here and there.
 But with the exception of the highly visible 6 highlighters, I personally couldn’t spot the differences between these two.
 I use the plus version based on the developer’s claim that it’s faster.